rockstorm101/Arduino_Mega_-_RAMPS_1.4_Case/README.md

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-sa/4.0/>.

-The source code used to generate the models, meaning the content of the folder 'src', is free software, you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-You should have received a copy of the GNU General Public License along with this work.
-If not, see <http://www.gnu.org/licenses/>.

 This work is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.